jomonylw/jomonylw.github.io/content/posts/1728261371758/index.en.md

 ---
-title: 00484 Buying at the market price immediately when you have money is the best investment strategy:a market with an unbreakable asset allocation doesn't exist
+title: "00484 Buying at the market price immediately when you have money is the best investment strategy: a market with an unbreakable asset allocation doesn't exist"
 date: 2024-09-21
-description: This live session focused on long-term investment strategies, delving into investment philosophy, risk management, and values.
-James shared personal experiences and insights, offering valuable guidance on understanding the nature of investing and its inherent risks, emphasizing the importance of being rational, patient, and vigilant.
+description: "This live session focused on long-term investment strategies, delving into investment philosophy, risk management, and values.
+James shared personal experiences and insights, offering valuable guidance on understanding the nature of investing and its inherent risks, emphasizing the importance of being rational, patient, and vigilant."
 tags: ["CLEC", "investment strategy", "long-term investment", "values", "Nasdaq 100", "QQQ", "leveraged funds", "market cycle", "financial security", "US manufacturing", "Asia's rise", "asset allocation", "supply chain security", "Warren Buffett", "risk management"]
 ---